TomassVaitkus/solutions/sol_1/readme.md

 # Hey there, nice to meet you ;)
-# My name is Tomas and I'm trying to improve my codinf skills by solvong various problems
+# My name is Tomas and I'm trying to improve my coding skills by solving various problems

 ## Task: